 Operating a Cannabis Delivery Company

-Mark said they keep their prices competitive since Gifted Jawns has made deals with business owners they’re friends with making high-quality products.
+Mark said they keep their prices competitive.
+Gifted Jawns has made deals with business owners they’re friends with making high-quality products.
 He explained they “try to get the best of the best” in terms of product for their customers.

 “We’re for the people,” he said.

-They sell a wide range of cannabis products, including distillates, vapes, and flower, at a range of prices for the mass market and high-end clientele.
+They sell a wide range of cannabis products.
+Those include distillates, vapes, and flower at a range of prices for the mass market and high-end clientele.